The most common symptom of non-Hodgkin lymphoma (NHL) is one or more painless swellings in the:

 High grade lymphomas that started elsewhere in the body can sometimes spread to the brain.
 If this happens, you may have similar symptoms to these.

 You should see your doctor if you have any of these symptoms.

 Your symptoms might be caused by other medical conditions.
-Everyone's glands come up when they have a throat infection for example.
+Your lymph nodes can get bigger when you have a throat infection for example.

 Most people with these symptoms will not have a lymphoma, but it is important to get your symptoms checked by your GP.